quicwg/multipath/draft-ietf-quic-multipath.md

-In order to guarantee the uniqueness of the nonce, the nonce N is calculated by combining the packet protection IV with the packet number and with the least significant 32 bits of the path identifier pre-allocated for the Destination Connection ID.
+In order to guarantee the uniqueness of the nonce, the nonce N is calculated by combining the packet protection IV with the packet number and with the least significant 32 bits of the path identifier with which the Destination Connection ID is associated.

 {{mp-new-conn-id-frame}} encodes the Path Identifier for connection IDs as a variable-length integer, allowing values up to 2^32-1;